 "Before me Uriel [14], Archangel of the North and of Earth, I do invoke thee and ask that you watch over these my sacred rites, bringing to them your powers of sensation and solidity."

-Open your arms and concentrate on seeing a straw haired angel wearing robes of citrine, olive and russet trimmed with black who holds out a sheaf of corn.
+Open your arms one last time and concentrate on seeing a straw-haired angel, wearing robes of citrine, olive and russet, trimmed with black, who holds out a sheaf of corn.